dravinflores/DCCS/README.md

 - [ ] Ensure the program can execute a Dark Current Test

-## Setting Up The Developer Environment
+## Setting Up The Development Environment
 ### Obtaining Visual Studio 2022 and MSVC
 Oh joy!
 The absolute fun part!
 (I mean this with as much sarcasm as I can conjure up).
 This part is terrible.
 And it is especially terrible on Windows.